ptkaczynski/profile_site/content/publication copy/example/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'A juvenile olive baboon in Gashaka Gumti National Park'
+  caption: 'A juvenile olive baboon'
   focal_point: ""
   preview_only: false